There has been nothing short of a seismic shift in the weight loss space since new weight management medications such as Mounjaro came on the scene.

 One indicator of how WMMs work is outcome studies on people who take, and then stop taking the medication.
 A recent systematic review* showed that while WMMs are undeniably effective in achieving initial weight loss, the data clearly indicate that their benefits are vulnerable to reversal once treatment is ceased.

-The authors of this study say this, “provides robust quantitative evidence that weight regain is not a treatment failure but a predictable biological response and must be anticipated and addressed in clinical practice.
+The authors of this study say that this, “provides robust quantitative evidence that weight regain is not a treatment failure but a predictable biological response and must be anticipated and addressed in clinical practice.
 By reframing pharmacotherapy as a maintenance tool rather than a finite intervention, healthcare systems can better support patients in achieving sustained, long-term weight control and improved metabolic health.”

 Another systematic review and meta-analysis of the literature** concluded that

-• Real world observations estimate that around 50% of people with obesity discontinue WMMs within 12 months
+- Real world observations estimate that around 50% of people with obesity discontinue WMMs within 12 months

-• People on average regain weight at a rate of 0.4 kg/month after cessation of WMMs, leading to a projected return to baseline weight after 1.7 years
+- People on average regain weight at a rate of 0.4 kg/month after cessation of WMMs, leading to a projected return to baseline weight after 1.7 years

 Again, a bit like blood pressure medication.